inet-framework/inet/showcases/emulation/basic/doc/index.rst

    :start-at: *.host1.numApps = 1
    :end-at: *.host1.app[0].printPing = true

-After the TAP device is created and brought up like in the previous example, the simulation can be run.
-The simulated ping application of the sender host generates the ECHO REQUEST messages.
+The configurations of the ``TestExtUpperEthernetInterfaceInHost2.sh`` shell script are very similar to the ones explained in the previous example.
+After the TAP device is created and brought up, the simulation is be run.
+In this example however, the simulated ping application of the sender host generates the ECHO REQUEST messages.
 The message is routed towards the receiver host inside the simulation.
 The receiver host's Ethernet interface writes the messages into the TAP device.
 The host computer gets the requests and replies by sending an